 Where stories begin

 Packed with remarkable prehistoric sites, Malta is also perfect for a little exploration.
-Venture south-east to historic capital Valletta, set above one of the world’s most striking natural anchorages and the Grand Harbour.
-Stroll through the city and take in the awe-inspiring St John’s Co-Cathedral, the largest and most impressive of the islands ‘staggering 300-plus churches.
-Take in some of Malta's best views from the Upper Barrakka Gardens.
+Explore the historic capital, Valletta, set above one of the world’s most striking natural anchorages, the Grand Harbour.
+Stroll through the city, visit awe-inspiring St John’s Co-Cathedral, the largest and most impressive of the island's staggering 300-plus churches, and take in some of Malta's best views from the Upper Barrakka Gardens.
 History buffs can journey across the vast harbour to the historic Three Cities - Vittoriosa, Cospicua and Senglea - for a fascinating look into Malta’s past.Read more

-Though small in size, Malta is one of the Mediterranean’s most historic and welcoming islands, together with year-round warm weather.
-From bustling modern resorts to hidden coves; from the rugged countryside to the historic capital Valletta, a holiday to Malta is the perfect choice for those looking to combine blissful relaxation and a little exploration.
-Here are some of the must-see and must do things not to miss on your holiday in Malta.
+Despite its small size size, Malta is one of the Mediterranean’s most historic and welcoming islands, and a holiday to Malta is the perfect choice for those looking to combine blissful relaxation and a little exploration.
+Here are some of the things you really shouldn't miss on your holiday in Malta.

-Malta has a rich history that has greatly influenced its cuisine too.
-Flavours and tastes from Sicily, Britain and various Mediterranean cuisines were adapted from early on, with some Arabic influences, have been adapted and merged to create the island's cuisine.
+Malta has a rich history that has greatly influenced its food.
+Flavours from Sicily, Britain and various Mediterranean cuisines, along with some Arabic influences, have been adapted and merged to create the island's cuisine.

-A trip to the colourful fishing village of Marsaxlokk is not to be missed.
-Here, you can feast on seafood from local restaurants.
+If your tour of Malta takes you to Marsaxlokk, you'll be able to feast on seafood from the local restaurants.
 Try the lampuki (probably better known by its Hawaiian name - mahi mahi) perhaps in a delicious fish pie.
-For drinks, try the locally brewed Ċisk beer – the most popular beer on the island (the local wine is more of an acquired taste).
+For drinks, try locally brewed Cisk beer – the most popular beer on the island (the local wine is more of an acquired taste).